No. 12 Indiana faces Miami (OH) after Jackson-Davis' 30-point game

 Bloomington, Indiana; Sunday, 5:30 p.m.
 EST

-BOTTOM LINE: No. 12 Indiana hosts the Miami (OH) RedHawks after Trayce Jackson-Davis scored 30 points in Indiana’s 81-79 win over the Xavier Musketeers.
+BOTTOM LINE: No. 12 Indiana hosts the Miami (OH) RedHawks after Trayce Jackson-Davis scored 30 points in Indiana’s 81-79 victory against the Xavier Musketeers.

 Indiana finished 14-4 at home last season while going 21-14 overall.
-The Hoosiers averaged 5.6 steals, 4.8 blocks and 11.5 turnovers per game last season.
+The Hoosiers averaged 70.8 points per game while allowing opponents to score 66.2 last season.

-Miami (OH) finished 14-18 overall a season ago while going 5-9 on the road.
-The RedHawks averaged 5.5 steals, 3.2 blocks and 10.1 turnovers per game last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.